yWorks/yfiles-for-html-demos/demos/layout-features/hierarchic-sequence-constraints/README.md

 ### Demos

-See the [Sequence Constraints](../../layout/sequenceconstraints/index.html) demo for more elaborate examples of the constraints functionality.
+See the [Sequence Constraints Demo](../../layout/sequenceconstraints/index.html) for more elaborate examples of the constraints functionality.

 ### Documentation